apache/iceberg/format/spec.md

 ### Avro

+**File schema**

+The file schema is written in json format in the [file metadata](https://avro.apache.org/docs/1.11.1/specification/#object-container-files) under the `iceberg.schema` key.

 **Data Type Mappings**

 Values should be stored in Avro using the Avro types and logical type annotations in the table below.